COMPREHENSIVE MEDICAL CARE

 Med-Care is closed on Thanksgiving, Christmas Day, New Years Day & Easter

 We do NOT currently have the Covid vaccine in our offices but we hope to have it.
 Right now, you can pre-register for your vaccine online.
 Once it's time for your group to start getting vaccinated, you will receive email notification that you can register for the vaccine.
 Our office CANNOT register you for the vaccine.
 This is something that must be done by each person.
 Remember, this vaccine is a 2 step vaccine.
-You get the first one and then the second one is 28 days later.
+You get the first one and then the second one is 21-28 days later.
 They will automatically schedule you for your second shot when they schedule you for your first.
 The second shot is the key to fighting off the coronavirus.
-Most of our staff has received their first vaccine, with no side effects.
+Most of our staff is fully vaccinated.
 We cannot stress enough the importance of herd immunity.
 The more people who get vaccinated, the better.
 If you have any questions regarding the vaccine, please speak to your doctor.
 The website is https://covidvaccine.nj.gov/

 The offices are wiped down regularly with disinfectants and we are practicing safety measures for our staff and our patients.
-We understand this is a scary time, but we encourage you to come in for your appointment or if you need to be seen.
 We're here to service our community in a safe space.

 We are NOT testing for the coronavirus in our offices.
 If you think you may have been exposed and need to get tested, we recommend dialing 211 and seeing what places near where you live are doing testing.